glenninn/bjn-eventmon/README.md

 ## Reference Design for Monitoring BlueJeans Meeting Events

+- 6/17/2019,g1, Fix bug with not handling multiple event operations delivered in an one event message
 - 3/15/2019, g1, Update code to use BlueJeans aggregation API, Add versioning.
 - 6/04/2018, g1, Update documentation about providing of a meeting passcode
 - 11/6/2017, g1, Initial check-in